PratikB30/crewai-financial-doc-analyzer/README.md

 - Specialized Focus: Each agent focuses on their specific expertise
 - Comprehensive Coverage: Multiple perspectives on the same data
 - Cross-Verification: All findings are verified against original source

+### 4. Containerized using Docker
+- Created a docker config for hassle free deployments.

 ##	Setup and usage instructions